Medical Policy: 02.04.68

 The AAP released guidelines through Choosing Wisely.
 In it, they state “Do not order antinuclear antibody (ANA) and other autoantibody testing on a child unless there is strong suspicion or specific signs of autoimmune disease”

-Serum biomarker panel testing with proprietary algorithms and/or index scores for the diagnosis of systemic lupus erythematosus, rheumatoid arthritis and miscellaneous connective tissue diseases including, but not limited to the following, are considered investigational.
+Serum biomarker panel testing with proprietary algorithms and/or index scores for the diagnosis, prognosis or management of systemic lupus erythematosus (SLE), including, but not limited to the following, are considered investigational for all indications because the evidence is insufficient to determine the effects of the technology on net health outcomes:

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.